So you’re planning to do some day trips from Osaka? Great! It’s the best city to base yourself in the Kansai region and further afield for just that.

-If you plan on doing lots of day trips it’s best to get a Japan Rail Pass (you can get one with that link) to save you money.
+If you plan on doing lots of day trips from Osaka then it’s best to get a Japan Rail Pass (you can get one with that link) to save you money.
 Then you can use the shinkansen trains where available as they are quicker, especially when going to further places.

-If you don’t have the Japan Rail Pass for day trips from Osaka then use the Special Rapid Service trains that are cheaper, but take longer.
+If you don’t have the Japan Rail Pass for day trips from Osaka then use the Special Rapid Service trains that are cheaper, but take longer, but not by much.

 I’ve done separate posts for some of these trips which I have linked into that give a more in-depth look at the destination.